tldr-pages/tldr/pages/linux/qm-template.md

 > Create a Template.
 > More information: <https://pve.proxmox.com/pve-docs/qm.1.html>.

-- Create a template of a specific virtual machine:
+- Create a template out of a specific virtual machine:

 `qm template {{vm_id}}`